rust-lang-ru/translations/originals/announcements/Rust-1.89.0.md

 // but there's no visual indication of that.
 //
 // Lifetime elision infers the lifetime of the return
-// value to be the same as the argument `scores`. fn items(scores: &[u8]) -> std::slice::Iter<u8> {
+// type to be the same as that of `scores`. fn items(scores: &[u8]) -> std::slice::Iter<u8> {
    scores.iter()
 }